Chairman's Report to the PSPS Wessex & Dart Branch AGM - 1st February 2014

 When the Commonwealth Games in Glasgow thwarted our outline plans for a touring holiday in Scotland we attempted to arrange an alternative trip to Luzern.
 Unfortunately it is clear that we started making our arrangements too late in the day, and certainly after the majority of the suitable hotel accommodation and flights had already been booked.
 Switzerland is an expensive country to visit and to ensure we gain the most from a short trip, early outbound flights are essential.
 We intend to try again in 2015 and will ensure that you all have sufficient advance notice to book what I can promise you will be a most enjoyable visit (weather permitting) and opportunity to sail on some superb paddlers.
 All we ask in return is a prompt commitment from you!
 Meantime my apologies to those of you who had elected to join us in 2014 and who will understandably be disappointed that we have had to postpone the trip until next year.

 Finally my thanks to Keith Adams who has kept our finances in order during a year that has been a most challenging one for him, to Allan for his guidance on legal issues, Chris Warren my Vice Chairman for covering my own absence during a period of ill health, and of course Don, and his assistant our invaluable raffle organisers.

-Ladies and Gentlemen that concludes my report and I ask you to recognize the effort your Committee have expended on your behalf over 2013 in the usual manner.
+Ladies and Gentlemen that concludes my report and I ask you to recognise the effort your Committee have expended on your behalf over 2013 in the usual manner.

 1st February 2014